peachcrumb/peachcrumb.github.io/essays/smart-questions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/smart-questions/rtfm.png">

-## Is there such thing as a stupid question?
+## There are stupid questions

 I’ve had instructors address a whole class and say, “There’s no such thing as a stupid question.”
 I now know that is in fact not true because I’ve challenged the statement and received the appropriate dumb-stricken, annoyed look.
 There are definitely stupid questions, and along with that, usually unhelpful answers.
 Though we all might be guilty of being callous and making people victim to our poorly formed questions, there are steps we can take to ask smarter questions that hopefully don’t illicit the dreaded “rtfm” or “stfw” response.

-## What’s a smart question?
+## Reform your question and increase answerability

 Stack Overflow, a question and answer site for programmers, is a great resource for anyone who may have issues with code or who may simply want to learn new or different methods of doing something.
 There I found examples of good questions and bad questions, which could probably be improved.